duncombe/wikis/Project-Management-Plan.md

 * Using python clients exclusively (TODO: Provide a list of the packages and links to the conda.spec file that we'll use)
 * *_Editors note: we will note be testing or deploying any push technologies so Alerts are out of scope for DMAC and for this project._*

+List the mechanism we will use to decide if we fix a bug or defer it.

 # Schedule
 The current official end date for this project is approximately Sep 2014.
 Tight timeline to fit it all in!!!